Military Survivor Benefits: SBP, DIC, and What Your Family Needs to Know

 - Housebound addition: $186.36 per month

-As of January 1, 2023: The SBP-DIC offset is fully eliminated.
-Surviving spouses now receive both full SBP and full DIC payments without reduction.
-A surviving spouse entitled to $1,650 in SBP and $1,612.75 in DIC now receives $3,262.75 monthly rather than just the DIC amount.
+As of January 1, 2023: That’s what makes this change endearing to us military benefits advocates — the SBP-DIC offset is fully eliminated.
+Surviving spouses now receive BOTH full SBP AND full DIC payments without any reduction.
+A surviving spouse entitled to $1,650 in SBP and $1,612.75 in DIC now receives $3,262.75 monthly instead of just the DIC amount.
+That’s a massive improvement that was decades in the making.

 How to Enroll in SBP